Increasing your career options with more education

 Due to on-the-job injury, family demands or burnout, many EMS professionals eventually need to find work outside of EMS

-If — not when, as the politicians like to promise — manufacturing jobs return to the United States, they will require skills, knowledge and initiative beyond what was obtained in high school or the back of the ambulance.
+The jobs and careers of today and in the future require skills, knowledge and initiative beyond what was obtained in high school or in the back of the ambulance.

 There is probably never a "good" time to go back to school or get started with more education, so you simply need to begin.
 Here's how: